Lígia F Coelho

 About me

-My academic interests also extend to innovation in space engineering, where I have designed experiments aimed at improving astronaut comfort and sustainability during spaceflight.
-In 2025, I led the first study to test menstrual cups under spaceflight conditions.
+My academic interests also extend to innovation in space engineering.
+I design experiments aimed at improving astronaut comfort and sustainability during spaceflight and, in 2025, I led the first study to test menstrual cups under spaceflight conditions.

 My work has been recognized with prestigious awards, including a 51 Pegasi b Fellowship from the Heising-Simons Foundation.
 In 2022, I was the sole Portuguese recipient of the Fulbright-Schuman Fellowship for Scholars.